Course

 • Continue to check blood glucose per physician’s orders

 Obtaining a bedside glucose measurement is typically performed via heel stick.
-The measurement obtained from a heel stick is considered capillary, while serum glucose for the lab will be done through a venous stick from accessing a vein.
+The measurement obtained from a heel stick is considered capillary, while serum glucose for the lab will be obtained through a venous stick in a vein.

-Using an approved single use warming pack over the heel will increase success for the heel stick due to increased blood flow.
-To prevent structural damages to the foot, placement of the heel stick is critical.
-While deciding the placement of the heel stick, use an imaginary line from the middle of the big toe and one between the fourth and fifth toes, then drawing that imaginary line down to the bottom of the foot and using the outer space of that line for placement (4).
-In addition, using the correct size lancet for premature newborns or term newborns to prevent possible long-term damage should always be considered.
+Using an approved single-use warming pack over the heel will increase the success of the heel stick due to increased blood flow.
+To prevent structural damage to the foot, the placement of the heel stick is critical.
+While deciding the placement of the heel stick, use an imaginary line from the middle of the big toe and one between the fourth and fifth toes, then draw that imaginary line down to the bottom of the foot and use the outer space of that line for placement (4).
+In addition, using the correct size lancet for premature or term newborns to prevent possible long-term damage should always be considered.

-When low blood sugar is obtained, confirming with lab serum glucose is necessary because of the possible inaccuracy with bedside glucose monitoring.
-Treatment shouldn’t be delayed while waiting for serum glucose results to run (3).
+When low blood sugar is obtained, confirming with lab serum glucose is necessary because bedside glucose monitoring may be inaccurate.
+Treatment should not be delayed while waiting for serum glucose results to run (3).

 Quiz Questions